Updated May 22, 2023

 2. Backlog of the sprint

-- A subset of product backlog items and is meant to be finished off in one sprint.
+- We aim to finish a subset of product backlog items in one sprint.

 - Items are divided into small chunks.

 - Focused on how to deliver work in a single sprint.

-- Helps prioritize work as per the requirements of the customer and the final deliverable.
+- Helps prioritize work per the customer’s requirements and the final deliverable.

-- Help teams to supervise the progress and ensure that the goals are aligned with.
+- We help teams supervise the progress and ensure goal alignment.

 3. Product Increment